Azure/dfs-namespace-cluster-examples/dfs-namespace-cluster-example.md

    More information about the above script can be found at [Configure a load balancer & availability group listener](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-load-balancer-portal-configure?view=azuresql)

-1. Setup the Azure Load Balancer.
+1. Setup the Azure Load Balancer (Standard sku recommended).

    - The FrontEnd IP should be static and have the same IP as the cluster.
 (E.g. 10.0.0.6)
    - The Backend pool should have the two nodes.
 (E.g. DFS-A and DFS-B)